| Pan Zhi-Qiang

 in and this is very rare when the current Hi Fi market

+is very weak.
 After receiving the R1.1, I realize its appearance

 is really special, unlike any other preamplifiers